-The School of Language and Global Studies has expertise in English language teaching and training and research interests in the broad area of instructed second language acquisition.
+The School of Humanities, Language and Global Studies has expertise in English language teaching and training and research interests in the broad area of instructed second language acquisition.
 Specific staff interests relate to teaching and learning spoken language, spoken corpora, computer-assisted language learning, interlanguage pragmatics, language identity, task-based learning and technology, testing and assessment and ESOL.
 We welcome PhD applications from students in these areas.

 In 2009 a small research grant was obtained from Language, Linguistics and Area Studies (Higher Education Academy) for a study investigating pragmatic competence in Chinese EAP learners studying in the UK.
 This work generated £1000.